mdjx/PSNetAddressing/README.md

 However, this isn't great.
 Validation for` $Subnet` is difficult, working with anything other than a `/24` also requires a lot of work which makes it impractical to cleanly integrate into modules.

-With `PSIPAddressing`, the above code becomes:
+With `PSNetAddressing`, the above code becomes:

 ```powershell
 $IPs = (Get-IPNetwork -IPAddress 10.1.1.0 -PrefixLength 24 -ReturnAllIPs).AllIPs